 The presence of earthworms—a term that refers to any of the legless, tube-shaped, segmented worms that live in soil—in your home's lawn or garden is an indicator of healthy soil containing a high level of organic material.
 In most cases, there is no reason to worry about worms in your soil.
 In fact, it is of much more concern if your soil has no worms in it, as this indicates a fairly sterile soil lacking in organic material.

 Most of the time, worms are entirely unseen, conditioning the soil and living their lives deep in the root zone.
 During the spring, fall, or other periods of extreme moisture, however, earthworms tend to migrate to the surface and leave their castings on the lawn.
-Worm castings are small mounds or bumps on the lawn which are basically worm excrement—but highly nutritious excrement.
+Worm castings are small mounds or bumps on the lawn that are basically worm excrement—but highly nutritious excrement.
 These excretions are nutrient-packed remains of digested plant matter and soil that have passed through the worms—a material that is extremely beneficial to the lawn.

 Earthworms also help in breaking down thatch, increasing decomposition, and creating usable nitrogen in the soil.
 In fact, five or more earthworms per square foot of soil provide the lawn with 25 percent of its seasonal nitrogen requirements.
 Finally, the worms' movement through the soil profile acts as natural aeration, helping air and water move from the surface throughout the root zone.

 On almost every level, earthworms and their castings are very good for a garden and lawn.
 However, homeowners intent on billiard-table smooth turf lawns sometimes agonize over the signs that earthworms leave on their lawns.